Knee surgery in Guildford | Mount Alvernia Hospital Skip to main content

 • Clicking/locking sensation of the knee

 More often than not, your treatment plan will be focused on managing your symptoms.
-Physiotherapy plays a huge role in rehabilitation from knee conditions, and Mount Alvernia offers unmatched facilities for those in recovery.
+Physiotherapy plays a huge role in rehabilitation from knee conditions.
+At Mount Alvernia, we offer unmatched rehabilitation facilities for those in recovery.
 As well as guiding you in exercises to do at home, we have our own AlterG® Anti-Gravity treadmill, providing a safe environment to begin strengthening your knee without the risk of re-injury.

 Painkiller injections and oral analgesia are a good option, often in conjunction with physiotherapy while your injury heals.
 These can be repeated if they are proving effective.